 b) Consult a travel agent

-If you are travelling with a travel agent then food should be a breeze.
+If you are traveling with a travel agent then food should be a breeze.
 Muslim travel agents have usually catered to your food needs.
 They can also help you with the list of Muslim-friendly restaurants that are available in the places that you are going.

 c) Consult those who have been to the location before

-d) Ask the owner/staff politely if they serve halal friendly poultry
+d) Ask the owner/staff politely if they serve halal-friendly poultry

 Halal restaurants in some countries do not display their halal certification.
-However they do serve Halal poultry.
+However, they do serve Halal poultry.
 So do ask away what on the menu is okay to be consumed!

 e) Ask the owner/staff politely if they are vegetarian friendly

-In some countries where Halal food is extremely difficult to reach, you may choose to consume seafood or vegetarian friendly food.
+In some countries where Halal food is extremely difficult to reach, you may choose to consume seafood or vegetarian-friendly food.
 Do check the ingredients thoroughly before consuming!

 f) Ask the owner/staff politely if alcohol is present in the cooking

-In some countries whereby alcohol is heavily used in the cooking, it is important to ask before consuming.
+In some countries whereby alcohol is heavily used in cooking, it is important to ask before consuming.
 Ask politely and don't be surprised at how some of the owners are really mindful of Muslim dietary requirements!

-Research on the place that you will be visiting if they have any of these spaces that can be used for prayers:
+Research the place that you will be visiting if they have any of these spaces that can be used for prayers:

-1) Dedicated prayer room - Musolla
+1) Dedicated prayer room - Musholla

 2) Quiet room (Usually found in airports)

-3) Family room (Usually found in malls / tourist attraction places)
+3) Family room (Usually found in malls/tourist attraction places)

-Photo by Jeanne Rouillard on Unsplash
+Image Credit: Jeanne Rouillard on Unsplash

 When planning for your itinerary, take note of the prayer timings so that you have a better idea of where and how you will be performing it.
 Planning ahead is essential here.
 If you know that you will be on the vehicle and might miss the Asr prayers before reaching your destination, then you might want to perform Zuhr and Asr prayers together while on the bus.
 It is especially tricky when you travel during winter because the days are shorter.
 So plan wisely to keep you from missing your prayers!

-Photo by Luca Florio on Unsplash
+Image Credit: Luca Florio on Unsplash

-a) Learn how to perform prayers in different situations
+Learn how to perform prayers in different situations

 If waiting to get out of the vehicle means missing the prayer, then it is possible to perform your prayers on board a moving vehicle.
 You are permitted to be in your seat and even if you are not facing the Qiblah.
 This would only be possible if you are equipped with the right knowledge.

-Photo by Sacha Verheij on Unsplash
+Image Credit: Sacha Verheij on Unsplash

 Before going on that flight, do ensure that all your responsibilities are duly fulfilled till the day you return.
 If you have an outstanding job in the office, ensure you finish it well or nicely handover to the next person.
-Students who have assignments, do send it in before due date so you can fully enjoy your time.
+Students who have assignments, do send them in before the due date so you can fully enjoy your time.
 Most importantly, if you are going to leave a family behind, do ensure that you leave behind enough financial sustenance.
 Leave a copy of necessary documents to a trusted one so that they know what to do in case of an emergency.

-Before leaving the accommodation, take few minutes to perform the 2 Raka'ah of Sunnah Prayer.
+Before leaving the accommodation, take a few minutes to perform the 2 Raka'ah of Sunnah Prayer.
 Take this chance to remind ourselves of the sole purpose of the journey.
 Any journey that we make is for none other than Allah s.w.t and to attain His pleasures.
 Make a lot of prayers that He keeps you safe and blessed throughout the journey.
 If the airport is convenient, you may choose to do it there.
-It is also the perfect time to recite dua for travelling.
+It is also the perfect time to recite dua for traveling.

 Photo by rawpixel.com from Pexels